i

 Rear Motor Mount

-cp-e Rear Motor Mount Focus ST.jpg
+cp-e Rear Motor Mount Focus ST

 Stainless Steel Brake Lines

 • Easy - In my opinion, this is the hardest to install of all the parts here.
-Don't worry though, there are tons of YouTube videos with how to install these and you can do it with basic tools.
+Don't worry though, there are tons of YouTube videos on how to install these and you can do it with basic tools.
 It can get a little messy and you need to bleed the brakes afterwards but if you're up for it, this is more than worth the money.

 Hood Struts